alexpkent/StravaHeatmap/README.md

 ## CDN (Optional but also improves load times)

-Static Web Apps by default allocate a unique url with no geolocation headers enabled, an easy way to provide a custom URL and allow modification of headers to provide the current location on the map is to put a CDN in front of the static site.
+Static Web Apps by default allocate a unique url, an easy way to provide a better, custom URL is to put a CDN in front of the static site which provides a way to choose a url as long as it ends in azureedge.net

 - Create Azure CDN (Standard Microsoft tier)
 - Create Endpoint with desired name (azureedge.net will be added after this in the URL)